kode4food/fate-lang/README.md

 ```

 ## Current Status
 The prototype functions, but not much more.
 There's quite a bit left to do in the areas of validation, optimization, and runtime library support.
-See the [TODO](doc/TODO.md) document to get an idea.
+See the project's [GitHub Issues](https://github.com/kode4food/fate-lang/issues) page to get an idea.

 ## License (MIT License)
 Copyright (c) 2015 Thomas S. Bradford